mosherubin/GetCmdOpt/README.md

 | **Single** | GetInt | GetDouble | GetString | GetBool |
 | **Vector** | GetIntVector | GetDoubleVector | GetStringVector  | --- |

-The following table shows what the command key/values would liik like:
+The following table shows what the command key/values would look like:

 | Type | Option Form | Comment | Use Function ... |
 |---|---|---|---|